MicrosoftDocs/edge-developer/microsoft-edge/webview2/how-to/webresourcerequested.md

 During navigation among URIs, use the `WebResourceRequested` event and the `WebResourceResponseReceived` event.

+### The importance and implications of parameters (URI, headers, and content)

+* Discuss adding, modifying, and customizing headers.

+### What headers are

+(briefly; link)

+### What you can do with headers

+(briefly; link)

 ### How your host app, the WebView2 control, and the HTTP server interact

-What is a "request", what is a "web resource request", what is a "web resource", & "response", when are they used?

 The WebView2 control sits in between your host app and the HTTP server.
-Your host app sends a request to the WebView2 control, which sends the request to the HTTP server.
-The HTTP server sends a response to the WebView2 control, which sends the response to your host app.
-The
+When your host app navigates to a URI, the WebView2 control sends a request to the HTTP server.
+The HTTP server then sends a response to the WebView2 control.

+What's a "request"?

+What's a "web resource request"?

+What's a "web resource"?

+What's a "response", and when are they used?

-There are 3 main APIs involved:<!--true? what are the 3? what kind are they (differs between plats/langs?) -->  <!-- list the actual specific C# then C++ method names-->
+There are three main APIs involved:<!--true? what are the 3? what kind are they (differs between plats/langs?) -->  <!-- list the actual specific C# then C++ method names-->
 *  Add
    * [ICoreWebView2::add_WebResourceRequested](https://docs.microsoft.com/microsoft-edge/webview2/reference/win32/icorewebview2#add_webresourcerequested) - Adds an event handler for the WebResourceRequested event.
 *  Remove